-Spread your picnic blanket in the sunshine at Dragonfly Farm & Nursery in Langlois and enjoy a post-lunch stroll through the verdant grounds and greenhouses where you can pick out young blueberry bushes to plant at home.
-If you still have room after lunch, stop in at The Rolling Pin Bakery in Bandon for a biscuit made with blueberries from Twin Creek Ranch or strawberries from Valley Flora.
+Spread your picnic blanket in the sunshine at Dragonfly Farm & Nursery in Langlois and enjoy a post-lunch stroll through the verdant grounds and greenhouses.
+Make sure you pick up a bottle of Grandpa Jack’s cranberry concentrate — made with Bowman Bogs cranberries — before you leave.

 This dreamy drive from Reedsport to Brookings passes through some of the South Coast’s most stunning landscapes.

-From the Umpqua River Scenic Byway catch a glimpse of majestic Roosevelt elk at the Dean Creek Elk Viewing Area followed by a hearty breakfast at Reedsport’s Harbor Light Restaurant with offerings of Salmon Harbor Browns and Country Fried Steak.
-Further south stop in at the Coos Head Food Co-Op for energy-packed snacks and beverages to take with you.
-Stroll the lush formal gardens at Shore Acres State Park and view dramatic surf crashing below the soaring cliffline.
-The trails in Cape Arago State Park provide breathtaking beauty of hidden coves and seascapes along the headland.
-Stop at Charleston’s Bayside Coffee Shop for organic fair trade coffee and tea and find refreshing smoothies made from house-made nut milks and fresh berries at Coos Bay’s Noster Kitchen.
+From the Umpqua River Scenic Byway catch a glimpse of majestic Roosevelt elk at the Dean Creek Elk Viewing Area, followed by a hearty breakfast at Reedsport’s Harbor Light Restaurant.
+Further south in Coos Bay, stop in at Coos Head Food Co-Op for energy-packed snacks and beverages, before making a side stop to stroll through the lush formal gardens outside of Charleston at Shore Acres State Park, where you can view dramatic surf crashing below the soaring cliff line.

 More tasty stops